 The samples of the Rapid-CNS study (n=67) were analyzed by Illumina® HM-850K EPIC array in addition to nanopore sequencing and ground truth methylation status derived from the STP-27 classifier.
 In order to compare nanopore sequencing results to the MGMT STP-27 classifier results, the two CpG sites represented in the MGMT STP-27 algorithm were extracted from the methylation percentage values plotted against each other (Figure 3a).
 Methylated and unmethylated samples of the Rapid-CNS cohort could be separated with 95% accuracy (64 of 67) by an average methylation threshold of 12,5% of CpGs 31 and 84 (Figure 3b and c).

 Both the MGMTR pyro kit and the MGMT STP-27 approach are based on a very limited number of CpG sites to infer the clinically relevant methylation status of the whole MGMT promoter region.
 Recently, Siller et al. proposed a method for GBM patient stratification by counting the methylation of the 25 CpG sites of the second differentially methylated region (DMR2) in the CpG island of MGMT using Sanger bisulfite sequencing [Siller et al., 2021].
-To re-classify the Radium and Rapid-CNS samples according to the Siller et al. criteria, the results of nanopore sequencing were binarized by applying a methylation cut-off of 10% to each CpG site (≥ 10% methylation = methylated, < 10% methylation = unmethylated) and summarized the counts in DMR2.
+To re-classify the retrospective and Rapid-CNS samples according to the Siller et al. criteria, the results of nanopore sequencing were binarized by applying a methylation cut-off of 10% to each CpG site and summarized the counts in DMR2.
 A nearly complete separation of methylated and unmethylated samples was observed when a cut-off threshold of ≥ 15 methylated CpG sites was applied (Figure 4a).
 Finally, we examined if average methylation of all CpG sites within the MGMT promoter CpG island could re-classify the samples according to their ground truth (Figure 4b).
 [TO BE REPLACED WITH PATEL ET AL MGMT REGRESSION MODEL]

 Unsupervised clustering of samples based on nanopore sequencing